The 2014 HBG Garden Tour was held on Sunday, June 22 from 10 a.m.-5 p.m. in the Eureka area.

-Sneak Peek at the 2014 HBGF Garden Tour Featuring Gardens of Eureka, California
+Recap of the 2014 HBG Garden Tour featuring gardens of Eureka, California

-The nine gardens featured in the HBGF 2014 Garden Tour to be held on Sunday June 22 from 10 – 5, offer diverse and interesting approaches to landscape design and execution, from simple to formal, do it yourself to more ambitious projects.
-The following is an overview of the gardens.
+The nine gardens featured offer diverse and interesting approaches to landscape design and execution, from simple to formal, do it yourself to more ambitious projects.
+The following is an overview of the gardens that were featured on the 2014 tour.

 Robert & Stephanie McAfee, 580 Valley View Drive